 COLORADO STATE GIS OFFICE: COMMUNITY ANCHOR INSTITUTIONS AND INFRASTRUCTURE

-Locations of schools, libraries, medical and healthcare providers, public safety entities, community colleges and other institutions of higher education, and other community support organizations and entities.
-These locations are gathered in the National Telecommunications Information Administration (NTIA) State Broadband Data Development Program (SBDD), in an effort to identify existing and potential broadband availability to the public.
-Accessing Community Anchor Institutions may involve the use of the external tools provided in this README_ArcGIS-Tips file.
-Also in this suite is the detailed Infrastructure Planimetric Datasets for 1300 sqmi of the Denver urbanized metro area from DRCOG.
-This highly valuable data includes Building Roofprints, Trails, Parking, Water Bodies, River Polygons, River Lines, Sidewalk Ramps, Polygon Sidewalks, Centerline Sidewalks, Edge of Pavement Polygons, Edge of Pavement Lines, Driveways, and presents an ideal standard for urban data collection that should be employed across municipalities state-wide.
+Also hosted by the Colorado Goernor’s Office for OIT GIS Department is the high-resolution aerial imagery (DRAPP) flown by DRCOG.
+These photos are used to generate the detailed vector Infrastructure Planimetric Datasets for 1300 square miles of the Denver urbanized metro area from DRCOG.
+This vector data includes Building Roof Prints, Trails, Parking, Water Bodies, River Polygons, River Lines, Sidewalk Ramps, Polygon Sidewalks, Centerline Sidewalks, Edge of Pavement Polygons, Edge of Pavement Lines and Driveways, and presents an ideal standard for urban data collection that should be employed across municipalities state-wide.
 DRCOG has also recently released the very first normalized Regional Zoning Dataset for the Denver Metro region containing 17 categories based on FAR (floor area ratio)… go ahead, pinch yourself – it’s real!
 Be sure to also check out the Regional Bicycle Facility Inventory and historical crash data (DRCOG update coming soon) from 2004-2015.

-NATIONAL RENEWABLE ENERGY LAB: ENERGY RESOURCES DATA
+NATIONAL RENEWABLE ENERGY LABORATORY: ENERGY RESOURCES DATA